kjyu1292/007-TSP-Gym/README.md

 $$\mathcal{L}(\pi) = \sum_{i = 0}^{N-1} \mathcal{d}(\pi_{i},\pi_{i+1})$$

-$\mathcal{d} is the function to calculate distance between 2 nodes, in this application, two provided functions are Euclidean and Haversine$
+$\mathcal{d}$ is the function to calculate distance between 2 nodes, in this application, two provided functions are Euclidean and Haversine.